 These are just a few of the adjustments and considerations that need to be taken into account when utilizing industry multiples.
 It is also important to evaluate the qualitative factors of your company and give consideration to the impact they have on its value.
-The myriad of nuances in applying an industry multiple to estimate your company’s value illustrate the importance of consulting with an experienced valuation expert when considering the value of your company.
+The myriad of nuances in applying an industry multiple to estimate your company’s value illustrates the importance of consulting with an experienced valuation expert when considering the value of your company.
 Contact your trusted Lurie advisor for assistance.

 Revenue Ruling 59-60.